LSPosed/MagiskOnWSALocal/docs/Custom-GApps.md

 # How to install custom GApps

-1. Build WSA without gapps to let the script download needed files
+1. Build WSA without gaps to let the script download needed files

     `./build.sh --gapps-brand none`
 1.